nielsole/prom-auto-record/README.md

-# Prom-Auto-Record
+# Automatic Prometheus Recording rules

 ## Overview

 `prom-auto-record` is an automation tool for generating Prometheus recording rules from a set of existing Prometheus queries.
-This project aims to offload some of the query processing overhead to recording rules, thereby optimizing Grafana dashboards or similar systems that rely on Prometheus for metrics.
+Manual creation of recording rules for Grafana dashboards can be tedious and laborous.
+This project sets out to solve that.

+The idea would be to add an HTTP server to this program that would act as a proxy between grafana and prometheus.
+After assembling information on the queries it would then write recording rules to a configmap which would in turn be read by prometheus itself.
+At query-time this proxy would then analyze queries and replace them with recordings.
+If a recording rule was recently added and not enough data has been recorded, the query would get passed through to upstream.

 **This project never left the POC stage**